briannededeugd/hcd/README.md

 Welcome to my repository for the course Human Centered Design during the minor Web Design & Development, academic year 23-24.
 This course is about the end users that will be using our applications and websites, their needs as well as their struggles.

 As a student learning to program websites, I'm used to learning about the creative and practical aspects of web development.
 Make a site look good and make sure it works - a sentiment that I have been taught to adopt in my process.
-But there's an entire group in society has to be considered, a group that is alienalized on the internet, the very place that's growing in importance and increasing in importance for the ability to function in daily life.
+But there's an entire group in society that has to be considered, a group that is alienalized on the internet, the very place that's growing in importance for the ability to function in daily life.

 This course is meant to put this group on the foreground, rather than keeping them as an afterthought, and we do that by literally taking them to the foreground of our process.